 Every creative endeavor has a ladder of success attached to it.
 In the writing world, it is exceedingly rare for an author to achieve notoriety right out of the gate.
 It’s not as simple as writing the next great novel.
 There are thousands of fantastic books out there that linger inside a dark well of obscurity.
 Authors are forced to farm their own acclaim by spending a lot of time in the marketing trenches.
 It’s an exhausting effort that can often feel demoralizing, especially when happy readers whisk away in silence.

 Ratings and Reviews have become the currency by which authors gain visibility (especially on Amazon).
 In fact, most promo companies require authors to meet a ratings threshold in order to use their service.
 To make matters even more challenging, Amazon will only feature authors who have reached a certain ranking.
-It’s a frustrating catch-22 that has many of us queuing up at the liquor store.
+It’s a frustrating catch-22 that we all endure.

 Happy readers are quite literally the gatekeepers to an author’s success.
 If you enjoy a book, then posting a rating and review is the single greatest way to thank the author.
 They provide much more than visibility.
 They are gifts of positive reinforcement, the light by which we keep writing the stories you love.

-Posting an Amazon review is a quick and easy process, and you don’t need to have purchased the book through Amazon.
-If you got it from a book store, an event, or just borrowed it from a friend, you can still post a review.
-All you need is an Amazon account (and a minimum annual spend of $50).
+Posting a review on Amazon is quick and easy, and you don’t need to have purchased through them.
+If you got a title from a book store, an event, or just borrowed from a friend, you can still post a review.
+All you need is an account and a minimum annual spend of $50.

 How to Post Ratings and Reviews on Amazon